Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Extended linear sigma model with baryon fields

-In this work, we will not consider the strange hadrons or mesons heavier than $1\ \mathrm{GeV}$.
-And, since EoS of nuclear matter is obtained via RMF approximation, the axial-vector and pseudo-scalar mesons will also be dropped out.
-Then the baryon field $B$ can be rewritten as $\Psi=\left(
+In this work, we will not consider strange hadrons or mesons heavier than $1\ \mathrm{GeV}$.
+And, since EOS of nuclear matter is obtained via RMF approximation, the axial-vector and pseudoscalar mesons will also be dropped out.
+Then the baryon field $B$ can be rewritten as